Skip to main content

 • For those living with HIV, additional stigma related to their infection

-The 2016 Rural Monitor article identifies resources and approaches rural providers can adapt to help meet the healthcare needs of their LGBTQ+ patients.
+The 2023 Rural Monitor article Programs and Training Strive to Improve Care for Rural LGBTQ+ Patients identifies resources and approaches rural providers can adapt to help meet the healthcare needs of their LGBTQI+ patients.
 In addition, a 2016 Journal of the American Board of Family Medicine article, Stakeholders' Recommendations to Improve Patient-centered “LGBTQ” Primary Care in Rural and Multicultural Practices, offers guidance to primary care providers to improve care delivery for this population.

 How do rural residents access human services that help them address social determinants of health?

 A range of federal and state programs address human needs, from income supports to job training to housing assistance and more.
-For detailed information on services available in rural communities:
+For detailed information on services available in rural communities, see the following topic guides:

 State human service agencies provide varying degrees of access to services and to assistance programs via online portals.
 When available, together with adequate broadband service and other necessary infrastructure, access to human services is faster and easier.
-Some agencies also offer mobile van services to rural residents, although these tend to be confined to specific populations such as migrant workers.
+Some agencies also offer mobile van services to rural residents, which is a creative strategy that has helped specific populations such as migrant workers.
+You can find your state agency/agencies in the State Human Services Agencies directory.

 What can healthcare providers do to help address the social determinants of health for their patients?